django/deps/draft/0008-black.rst

 Several developers report that, in their experience, Black made code formatting worse and decreased readability.
 Concrete examples shown in the discussion were short lists, which Black reformats when they fit on a single line, and vertically aligned comments, which Black is unable to preserve.
-Generally, the way Black fits expressions on a single line seems to be a sticking point.
-Many developers feel strongly about retaining control over vertical formatting.
+This is `being addressed <https://github.com/python/black/pull/826/files>`_ in Black and is expected to be resolved before Black becomes stable.

 These issues don't seem critical enough to rule out Black.
 As a last resort, Black could be disabled locally with ``# fmt: off`` and ``# fmt: on`` if it